anux-cyberboy/codeaashu/README.md

 > I build dominant software/products through obsession and creative creation that will brutally dominate in so many unfair and fucking ways.

-> I sell water in the middle of the sea.
+> I sell urgency that creates a market to buy water in the middle of the sea.

->📍 The world is my country.
+📍 The world is my country.
 India is my territory.

 ` Professionally, I’m an Entrepreneur, Engineer, and Designer on a mission for the last 4 years to build my own ecosystem of every product or software that I need or use.
 Till now, I have built 50+ production-grade SaaS across every layer of the internet, with a mind full of obsession and creative creation.`